 The editorial angle on Northern Chinese cooking in Hong Kong almost always returns to the same tension: how much of mainland China's heat-forward evolution has crossed the border, and how faithfully do the city's older-style Northern houses hold to their original register?
 Beijing cuisine, in its classical form, is not a ma-la tradition.
 The numbing Sichuan peppercorn and the layered dried-chilli heat that define dishes from Chengdu and Chongqing are largely absent from the Beijing canon, which draws instead on soy-braised depth, sesame paste richness, and the clean char of properly fired duck skin.

 That distinction has become more complicated across the past decade.
 Hong Kong diners have grown fluent in Sichuan flavour, and many Northern Chinese kitchens in the city have accommodated that appetite, adding ma-la cold dishes, spiced offal preparations, or numbing-sauced noodles to menus that once held the line more strictly.
 The question worth asking of any Northern Chinese restaurant in Hong Kong is where it positions itself on that spectrum: does it anchor to the Beijing tradition and treat chilli heat as an occasional guest, or does it blend registers to match current demand?
-For a restaurant that has maintained consecutive recognition on the Opinionated About Dining Leading Restaurants in Asia ranking — listed as Recommended in 2023, climbing to #419 in 2024 and #456 in 2025 — consistency is clearly central to the operation's identity.
+For a restaurant that has maintained consecutive recognition on the Opinionated About Dining Leading Restaurants in Asia ranking, listed as Recommended in 2023, climbing to #419 in 2024 and #456 in 2025, consistency is clearly central to the operation's identity.

 What the OAD Recognition Signals

 Opinionated About Dining is a survey-based ranking built from votes cast by dedicated food travellers rather than professional critics, which makes its signals somewhat different from Michelin or the 50 Best infrastructure.
 A restaurant appearing in three consecutive years, and holding a ranked position across two of them, tells you something specific: it is attracting repeat attention from an audience that crosses cities and benchmarks restaurants against each other at scale.
-At #419 in 2024 and #456 in 2025, Peking Garden operates in a mid-tier of that ranking, well below the handful of Hong Kong addresses that cluster near the leading of the Asia list, but consistently present in a field that covers thousands of restaurants across the region.
+At #419 in 2024 and #456 in 2025, Peking Garden operates in a mid-tier of that ranking, well below the handful of Hong Kong addresses that cluster near the best of the Asia list, but consistently present in a field that covers thousands of restaurants across the region.

 Tsim Sha Tsui as a Dining Address